Have you made your New “EARS” Resolution yet??

 in this moment, to create the greatest net value?”

-This holiday season, consider making a New EARS Resolution of your own and discover what wonders of wisdom it might create in your life.
+This year make a New EARS Resolution of your own and discover what wonders greater listening can create in your life.